Working at height in Faversham

 The Faversham building portfolio

 What we test on a typical Faversham engagement reflects the wider commercial geography of the town.
 On the ground we cover listed and heritage buildings (Faversham conservation area), food and drink manufacturing (Shepherd Neame brewery), and retail and high-street commercial alongside the wider council, schools, and high-street estate of the area.
-The defining inspection pattern across this mix is anchors that pre-date the current BS EN 795 specifications, fixings into masonry that have weathered against the substrate, and listed-building consent constraints on any replacement specification.
-Each finding is photographed, located on a roof plan, and assessed against the manufacturer’s repair specification — or, where the manufacturer is unknown or the system pre-dates current standards, against the relevant British Standard for the system type.
-The deliverable is a single written compliance pack that satisfies internal H&S review, external insurer scrutiny, and any incoming audit at the same time.
+The defining issues are pre-BS EN 795 anchors on the conservation-area roofs, masonry fixings that have weathered into the substrate around the High Street and the Shepherd Neame brewery, and the listed-building consent constraints that shape any replacement specification.
+Every defect is photographed, marked at its position on the roof plan, and judged against the manufacturer’s repair specification; where the manufacturer cannot be traced or the system is older than the current standards, the British Standard for that system type becomes the measure instead.
+The findings are pulled together into one written compliance pack that clears internal H&S review, insurer scrutiny, and any incoming audit at the same time.

 Areas of Faversham we regularly attend